 It is difficult to determine exactly which nations have anti-defection laws.
 Table 1 was produced using a database on 1,100 party laws in 169 countries (Janda, 2005b), but the table only illustrates some provisions against crossing the floor.
 Using my database and other sources, Subramanian (2007) produced a more comprehensive set of nations that banned party defections.
 (All but two of twenty-four nations in Subramanian's tally banned floor-crossing in their constitutions.)
-The International Institute for Democracy and Electoral Assistance (IDEA, 2006) uncovered more nations in its survey of party officials in 64 developing democracies, who were asked: Is it possible for a member of parliament to leave the party with which s/he was elected and join another party or become an independent MP (floor-crossing)?
-Data from these sources and reports from the Council of Europe (2005) and Breeveld (2007) are combined in Table 2, which identifies 34 nations with laws against parliamentary party defections and groups them by type of democracy, as classified by Norris (2005) based on data from Freedom House (2007).
+The International Institute for Democracy and Electoral Assistance (IDEA, 2006) uncovered more nations in its survey of party officials in 64 developing democracies; who were asked: Is it possible for a member of parliament to leave the party with which s/he was elected and join another party or become an independent MP (floor-crossing)?
+Data from these sources and reports from the Council of Europe (2005) and Breeveld (2007) are combined in Table 2, which identifies 34 nations with laws against parliamentary party defections and groups them by type of democracy, as classified by Norris (2005) based on data from Freedom House (2005).
+Table 2: Nations with Laws Against Parliamentary Floor-Crossing

-Type of democracy, 2007 Number of nations Those with floor-crossing laws Nations with floor-crossing laws Older democracies 36 3 (8%) India, Israel, Trinidad & Tobago Newer democracies 54 9 (17%) Belize, Ghana, Hungary, Lesotho, Mexico, Namibia, Suriname, Thailand, Ukraine Semi-democracies 58 19 (32%) Armenia, Bangladesh, Fiji, Kenya, Macedonia, Malawi, Mozambique, Nepal, Niger, Nigeria, Papua New Guinea, Senegal, Seychelles, Sierra Leone, Singapore, Sri Lanka, Tanzania, Uganda, Zambia Non democratic 45 3 (7%) Congo (Democratic Republic), Pakistan, Zimbabwe TOTAL 193 34
+Type of democracy, 2004 Number of nations Those with floor- crossing laws Nations with floor- crossing laws Older democracies 39 3 (8%) India, Israel, Trinidad & Tobago Newer democracies 43 6 (14%) Belize, Fiji, Hungary, Namibia, Papua New Guinea, Thailand Semi- democracies 47 18 (38%) Armenia, Bangladesh, Ghana, Lesotho, Macedonia, Malawi, Mexico, Mozambique, Nepal, Nigeria, Senegal, Seychelles, Sierra Leone, Sri Lanka, Suriname, Tanzania, Ukraine, Zambia Non democratic 62 7 (11%) Congo (Democratic Republic), Kenya, Niger, Pakistan, Singapore, Uganda, Zimbabwe TOTAL 191 34